A SHORT HISTORY OF ROXBURY TOWNSHIP, MORRIS COUNTY, NEW JERSEY

 1822 - -While fishing at Lake Hopatcong, George P. Macculloch (whose house in Morristown still stands) dreamed up the idea of what was to become the Morris Canal.
 The canal was chartered in 1824 and would be an inexpensive way of moving large quantities of coal, timber, iron ore and other goods across New Jersey.
 It was designed by Professor James Renwick of Columbia College, the first American canal to climb hills.
 The Morris Canal would run for 103 miles joining the Delaware River at Phillipsburg with the Hudson River, a mule-drawn barge trip that took about 5 days.
 The Morris Canal would dramatically increase the development of Roxbury Township.

-1826 - A building lot along the Morris Canal in Drakesville (later renamed Ledgewood) was purchased and a General Goods store was built by Woodruff and Crane, it's now known as the King Store.
+1826 - A building lot along the Morris Canal in Drakesville (later renamed Ledgewood) was purchased and a General Goods store was built by Woodruff and Crane, it still stands today on Main Street as the King Store.